What the Trust funds

 Contact info

 The objectives of the Trust are framed in general terms to work for a just and democratic society and to redress political and social injustices.
-It is a wide ranging remit for reform, and the Trust concentrates exclusively on groups or individuals that are ineligible for charitable funding because they are considered too political or radical to come within the Charity Commission’s guidelines.
+It is a wide-ranging remit for reform, but the Trust will prioritise organisations that are ineligible for charitable funding because they are considered too political or radical to come within the Charity Commission’s guidelines.
 The Trust's approach is similar to that of the Joseph Rowntree Reform Trust with which it maintains informal links.

-The Trust will support work undertaken at both regional and national level and occasionally overseas.
-It may also consider pioneering projects operating on a more local basis that have a potentially wider impact.
+The Trust will support work undertaken at both regional and national level and may also consider pioneering projects operating on a more local basis that have a potentially wider impact.

-In special cases it may make a personal award to an individual in support of outstanding commitment and effectiveness relevant to the Trust’s interests.
+The Trust normally gives grants only to groups or organisations, but in very exceptional cases it may consider an application from an individual with proven experience or skill in their chosen field or it may make a personal award to an individual in support of outstanding commitment and effectiveness relevant to the Trust’s interests.

 As a general rule the Trust provides either specific project funding or start up grants for a limited period to enable campaigns to get off the ground and attract alternative sources of finance.